Watch This Short Video to Learn More

 I stretch the boundaries in each new piece with the rich layers of color in my recent work bordering on painting with heat.

-If you’d like to learn to make this heat-colored steel engravings, download my Free guide and get on the waitlist for my online course.
+If you’d like to learn to make this heat-colored steel engravings, I have a comprehensive online metal art course.

 The course includes EVERYTHING you’ll need to become confident, capable, and innovative, making heat-colored steel engravings in your own artistic style.